khanhnamle1994/cracking-the-data-science-interview/EBooks/Machine-Learning-In-Action/README.md

 Association analysis can be performed on many different items.
 Some common examples are items in a store and pages visited on a website.
 Association analysis has also been used to look at the voting history of elected officials and judges.

 ### Chapter 12 - Efficiently finding frequent itemsets with FP-growth

+**Pros:** Usually faster than Apriori.

+**Cons:** Difficult to implement; certain datasets degrade the performance.

+**Works with:** Nominal values.

+General Approach to FP-growth:
+1. Collect: Any method.
+2. Prepare: Discrete data is needed because we’re storing sets.
+If you have continuous data, it will need to be quantized into discrete values.
+3. Analyze: Any method.
+4. Train: Build an FP-tree and mine the tree.
+5. Test: Doesn’t apply.
+6. Use: This can be used to identify commonly occurring items that can be used to make decisions, suggest items, make forecasts, and so on.

+**Summary**

+The FP-growth algorithm is an efficient way of finding frequent patterns in a dataset.
+The FP-growth algorithm works with the Apriori principle but is much faster.
+The Apriori algorithm generates candidate itemsets and then scans the dataset to see if they’re frequent.
+FP-growth is faster because it goes over the dataset only twice.
+The dataset is stored in a structure called an FP-tree.
+After the FP-tree is built, you can find frequent itemsets by finding conditional bases for an item and building a conditional FP-tree.
+This process is repeated, conditioning on more items until the conditional FP-tree has only one item.

 ## Part 4 - Additional Tools